scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 Our tensor data type can also represent embeddings from the encoder stage of a ``transformers`` language model.
-Since the language models in ``transformers`` have a limited sequence length, we also include utility functions for dividing large DataFrames of token information into token into fixed-size windows, generating embeddings for each window, and concatenating the resulting embeddings to produce a new column for the original DataFrame.
+Since the language models in ``transformers`` have a limited sequence length, we also include utility functions for dividing large DataFrames of token information into fixed-size windows, generating embeddings for each window, and concatenating the resulting embeddings to produce a new column for the original DataFrame.
 Figure :ref:`bert` shows a DataFrame of token features that includes both a